DannyBen/jossh/README.md

 **Jossh** is

-- a command line utility for running local scripts and comments over SSH.
+- a command line utility for running local scripts and commands over SSH.
 - a ruby library for easier and prettier SSH deployment and automation.

 ## Install